Samuel55-ui/Groupg/README.md

 Commit your changes (git commit -m 'Added some features').
 Push to the branch (git push -u origin feature/YourFeature).
 Open a pull request.
-License
-Specify the license under which your eCommerce web app is distributed.

-This project is licensed under the MIT License.

 Testing
 testing was done by users manually we had a group who searched for bugs manually it was slow but it worked.

-Documentation
-Documentation will be readily available soon

-Acknowledgments
-We thank Djandgo for the ability to create an application so easily we are also grateful for the middleware used for authentication